Frequently Asked Questions

 New construction can range from $1900 – $3800 per m2 for a complete project.
-Note that with custom building, each job is different and costs depend on things like site access, time to ‘get out of the ground’, material selection, quality, job size, existing caveats, deadlines, engineers fee’s, existing hazardous materials and so on.
+Note that with custom building, each job is different and costs depend on things like site access, time to ‘get out of the ground’, material selection, quality, job size, existing caveats, deadlines, engineers fee’s, existing hazardous materials, if owners live-in during construction and so on.
 However, with the right match, what should stand out is the value BFL brings to the job.

 Can I Live In My Home During Building Works?